 |3||Philadelphia College of Osteopathic Medicine||RANKING SCORE 63.83||COST N/A||% ENROLLED ONLINE 34%||LOCATION Philadelphia, PA||

-The City of Brotherly Love is home to the Philadelphia College of Osteopathic Medicine and its forensic science master's program, which blends face-to-face coursework with online studies.
+The City of Brotherly Love is home to the Philadelphia College of Osteopathic Medicine and its forensic medicine master's program, which blends face-to-face coursework with online studies.
 Throughout their first year at PCOM, students attend courses one weekend a month on campus.
 On-campus coursework covers the basic principles and pathology of forensic medicine.
 During their second year, students in the program take online courses in areas such as law, bioethics, and research design.
 Students finish the 40-credit program in exactly eight terms, or two years.

 PCOM's online forensic science master's program targets career changers who have a bachelor's degree in a non-science field.
 The school's Pathway Program in forensic medicine allows students with degrees in fields such as anthropology, business, education, and social work to take summer coursework before entering the master's program in the fall.
 PCOM offers the same tuition rate for all students.

 |Tweet this Share this School Profile|